On groups with Schottky set boundary: Blowing-up rank-one parabolic points

-\begin{theorem} Let $(G,\PP)$ be a geometrically finite convergence group on $S^2$, and $\PP=\PP_1\cup \PP_2$ as in Definition \ref{def:parabolicsplit}.
-Then $(G,\PP_2)$ is a geometrically finite convergence group on $S^2$ and there is an equivariant degree $1$ continuous map $\phi:S^2\to S^2$ mapping the Bowditch boundary of $(G,\PP_2)$ onto that of $(G,\PP)$.\end{theorem}
+\begin{theorem} Let $(G,\PP)$ be a geometrically finite convergence group on $S^2$ and $\PP=\PP_1\cup \PP_2$ as in Definition \ref{def:parabolicsplit}.
+Then there exists a geometrically finite convergence group action of $(G,\PP_2)$ on $S^2$ and an equivariant degree-$1$ continuous map $\phi:S^2\to S^2$ mapping the Bowditch boundary of $(G,\PP_2)$ onto that of $(G,\PP)$. \end{theorem}

+In other words, the geometrically finite action of $(G,\PP)$ is covered by the geometrically finite action of $(G,\PP_2)$.

 Before giving the proof, we pause for some topological facts, starting with the following particular case of Moore's theorem \cite{moore}.

 \begin{theorem}[Moore] Let $\CCC$ be a pairwise disjoint collection of compact and connected subsets of the sphere $S^2$ such that each $K \in \CCC$ is not a point.
 Assume that each element has a connected complement and the set $\CCC$ forms a null-sequence.
 Let $\sim$ be the equivalence relation generated by $x\sim y$ if there is some $K\in\CCC$ that contains $\{x,y\}$.
 Then $Z=S^2/\sim$ is a topological sphere when endowed with the quotient topology. \end{theorem}